Local Tips for Eating Alone in San Sebastián

 Joining a food tour is a great way to meet other travelers.

-San Sebastian’s Old Town is a popular place to visit…but there’s other parts of town that are worth getting to know, too.
-If you’re looking for an evening out in a less crowded corner of the city, join us for An Evening Out in San Sebastian: Centro Neighborhood Pintxos Tour.
-You’ll get to try the city’s best tortilla, visit the very first pintxos bar ever, see first-hand where the locals hang out, and more.
+San Sebastian’s Old Town is a popular place to visit, but there’s other parts of town that are worth getting to know, too!
+If you’re looking for an evening out in a less crowded corner of the city, join us for San Sebastián Pintxos & Wine Tour in a Local Neighborhood.
+You’ll get to try the city’s best tortilla, visit the very first pintxos bar ever, and see first-hand where the locals hang out!

 2 Comment